Max Azria: Personal life

 Azria was married twice.
 He was divorced from his first wife with whom he had three children: Michael John Azria (born 1974), Joyce Azria Nassir (born 1981), and Marine Azria (born 1984).
-Azria remarried to Ukrainian-born Lubov Azria, chief creative officer for BCBG Max Azria Group.
-They had three children together: Chloe (born 1993), Anais (born 1996), and Agnes (born 1997).
-His daughter, Joyce Azria, was named creative director of BCBGeneration in 2009.
-He and his family resided in a house designed by Paul Williams in Holmby Hills, Los Angeles, California.
-It was formerly owned by the late Sidney Sheldon.
+Max was married to Lubov Azria, chief creative officer for BCBG Max Azria Group.
+Lubov was born in Ukraine.
+Max and Lubov had three children: Chloe (born 1993), Nushi (born 1996), and Agnes (born 1997).
+Max's daughter, Joyce Azria, became the creative director of BCBGeneration in 2009.
+Max and his family lived in a mansion designed by Paul Williams in Holmby Hills, a neighborhood in Los Angeles.
+It was formerly owned by the late Sidney Sheldon, a writer.

 Death

-Azria died of lung cancer at a hospital in Houston on May 6, 2019, aged 70.
+Azria died of lung cancer at a hospital in Houston on May 6, 2019; he was 70.